+In 1996, Shin-Etsu Chemical's Gunma Complex obtained ISO 14001 certification, becoming the first facility of a major chemical company in Japan to achieve such certification.
 The Group has continued to obtain ISO 14001 certification, the international standard for environmental management systems.
-In 1996, Shin-Etsu Chemical's Gunma Complex obtained ISO 14001 certification, becoming the first facility of a major chemical company in Japan to achieve such certification.

-ISO 14001 Certification of the Shin-Etsu Group
+- ISO 14001 Certification of the Shin-Etsu Group 🏸 - ESG Data